Computer worm: Countermeasures

-Worms with good intent
+Helpful worms

 A helpful worm or anti-worm is a worm designed to do something that its author feels is helpful, though not necessarily with the permission of the executing computer's owner.
 Beginning with the first research into worms at Xerox PARC, there have been attempts to create useful worms.
 Those worms allowed John Shoch and Jon Hupp to test the Ethernet principles on their network of Xerox Alto computers.
 Similarly, the Nachi family of worms tried to download and install patches from Microsoft's website to fix vulnerabilities in the host system by exploiting those same vulnerabilities.
 In practice, although this may have made these systems more secure, it generated considerable network traffic, rebooted the machine in the course of patching it, and did its work without the consent of the computer's owner or user.
+Another example of this approach is Roku OS patching a bug allowing for Roku OS to be rooted via an update to their screensaver channels, which the screensaver would attempt to connect to the telnet and patch the device.
 Regardless of their payload or their writers' intentions, security experts regard all worms as malware.

 One study proposed the first computer worm that operates on the second layer of the OSI model (Data link Layer), utilizing topology information such as Content-addressable memory (CAM) tables and Spanning Tree information stored in switches to propagate and probe for vulnerable nodes until the enterprise network is covered.

 Anti-worms have been used to combat the effects of the Code Red, Blaster, and Santy worms.
 Welchia is an example of a helpful worm.
 Utilizing the same deficiencies exploited by the Blaster worm, Welchia infected computers and automatically began downloading Microsoft security updates for Windows without the users' consent.
 Welchia automatically reboots the computers it infects after installing the updates.
 One of these updates was the patch that fixed the exploit.

 Other examples of helpful worms are "Den_Zuko", "Cheeze", "CodeGreen", and "Millenium".

 Art worms support artists in the performance of massive scale ephemeral artworks.
 It turns the infected computers into nodes that contribute to the artwork.